77kio/AnatomyForArtists/Upper-Body-Muscles.md

 </details>

 ### Insertions/ Origins
-The **Rhomboid Mayor** can only be rarely seen, because it hides behind the mighty **Trapezius** and is only seen allot when the arm rotates upwards.
+The **Rhomboid Mayor** can only be seen rarely, because it hides behind the mighty **Trapezius** and is only seen allot when the arm rotates upwards.

 |MUSCLE|ORIGIN|INSERTION|INFO
 |:-:|:-:|:-:|:-: